Credit Cards Credit Card Basics

 Our top recommendations for American Express cards

-If you're interested in a new American Express card, these are three of my favorite choices.
+If you're interested in a new American Express card, these are two of my favorite choices.

 • The Platinum Card® from American Express: Frequent travelers may find this American Express card to be well worth its $695 annual fee.
 Not only can you earn valuable rewards — 5X points per dollar spent on eligible airfare (on up to $500,000 per calendar year, after that 1X) and eligible hotel purchases, and 1X points per dollar on all other eligible purchases — but you can also get deluxe benefits like cell phone protection, a $200 airline fee credit, and American Express Global Lounge Collection access.1